 JDP Faculty Across Disciplines

-Many JDP faculty members who trained in a variety of disciplines and are based in diverse departments focus on religion in their research, publication, and teaching.
+Many JDP faculty members who trained in a variety of disciplines and are based in diverse departments at the University of Denver focus on religion in their research, publication, and teaching.

 • Alejandro Cerón, Anthropology